mbrooker/mbrooker-blog/_posts/2023-11-28-about-time.md

 6. <a name="foot6"></a> A. A. Milne, of course.
 7. <a name="foot7"></a> Shakespeare, from Macbeth.
 This line is followed with the greatest stage direction of all "Enter Macduff, with Macbeth's head."
 8. <a name="foot8"></a> From the delightful Futurama episode "Hell is Other Robots", credited to Ken Keeler and Eric Kaplan.
+9. <a name="foot9"></a> For my military knowledge, though I'm plucky and adventury, Has only been brought down to the beginning of the century.
+10. <a name="foot10"></a> From Sontag's *On Photography*.
+"One can't possess reality, one can possess images" is nearly as fitting.
+11. <a name="foot11"></a> From Stephen Covey, I think from the book of the same name.
+You thought you'd make it this far without